tom-krieger/pxe_install/README.md

 ## Limitations

-This module is written for my private install server.
+This module was initially written for my private install server.
 Therefore it is limited to what I needed.
-Especially paritioning is limited to partitions and logical LVM volumes.
+Especially paritioning is currentlylimited to partitions and logical LVM volumes.

-## Development
+## Contributors

-In the Development section, tell other users the ground rules for contributing to your project and how they should submit their work.
+Special thanks to my collegue Kevin for his support with Windows PXE installation.

 ## Known issues